 - Event venues (provision of access and course content)

-- Other support organisation where a referral is requested by you
+- Other support organisations where a referral is requested by you

 - Third parties permitted by law